Residential proxy cost

 When is volume enough?
 When the target is public, forgiving, and cheap to retry.

 What metric wins?
-Cost per kept result.
-Not sticker price.
-Not pool size.
+Cost per kept result, not sticker price or pool size.